tri3h/webserver/README.md

     * Add an avatar to a user (or change it in case there is already an avatar)
     * Required parameters: an image "avatar"
     * Return nothing in case of success

-- GET /comments
-    * Get all comments to a post
-    * Required parameters:
-        * token
-        * post_id
-    * Return a list of comments to a post in case of success

 - POST /comments
     * Create a comment to a post